€16,000 worth of Agritech grass seed stolen in Meath

-Some €16,000 worth of Agritech grass seed has been stolen from a farmyard near Kinnegad, Co Meath, over the weekend.
+Some €16,000 worth of Agritech grass seed was stolen from a farmyard near Hill of Down, Kinnegad, Co Meath, over the weekend.

 Brian O’Slatarra, managing director of Agritech, which is head-quartered outside Nenagh, Co Tipperary, has said that grass seed cannot be sold without a Department of Agriculture label detailing the grass seed mixture and batch number and, consequently, gardaí are aware of the batch numbers relating to each bag.